 - Don’t play tricks.
 You may have heard stories about how you can get past the software by using keywords over and over.
 Some people paste in lists of just keywords.
 Others use the whole job description in their resumés.
 Don’t do these things!
 You may get past the software’s screening process, but your tricks will be noticed when humans review your application.

 - Use the right type of file.
 Microsoft Word files are what most software is best at scanning.
-Read Applying for Work Online for more information on the file format options for your application.
+Learn more about the different file format options for your application.